documentcloud/documentcloud/app/views/help/troubleshooting.markdown

 # Encrypted or Secured Documents

 It is not unheard of for government agencies to release public documents that make use of usage restriction or monitoring capacities of PDFs.
-DocumentCloud can process some locked or password protected PDFs, but not all of them.
+DocumentCloud can process some locked or password protected PDFs, but if we can't unlock a document for you, you may still be able to get around such restrictions.
 If your operating system or print dialog includes a "Print to file" or "Print to PDF" option, you should be able to print a new document which DocumentCloud will be able to work with.

 # More Tools